Rare northern Michigan tornado kills 1, injures more than 40

 Brian Lawson, a spokesman for Munson Healthcare, said Otsego Memorial Hospital was treating 23 people injured by the tornado and that one person was killed.
 He didn't know the conditions of the injured or the name of the person who died.

-The Michigan State Patrol confirmed that one person was killed, saying in a tweet that more than 40 others were hurt and being treated at area hospitals.
-The patrol planned to hold a briefing Saturday morning.
+The Michigan State Police confirmed that one person was killed, saying in a tweet that more than 40 others were hurt and being treated at area hospitals.
+The state police planned to hold a briefing Saturday morning.

 “I've never seen anything like this in my life,” Mayor Todd Sharrard said.
 “I'm numb.”

-Note: This story has been corrected to show the name of the agency that confirmed one death is the Michigan State Police, not the State Patrol.